Most Undervalued Player From Every NHL Team

-No matter what team a fan roots for, there will always be that one player on their favorite team that doesn’t receive enough attention.
-The term “undervalued” can be seen in many different ways.
-In this particular case, it’s defined as the lack of praise, recognition or attention a player receives from fans and media throughout the league.
+Every fan base has favorite players.
+Frequently, those favorites are the kind of players that tend to go overlooked in the national media.
+The league’s superstars get plenty of coverage.
+Everyone knows about Sidney Crosby, Alexander Ovechkin, Carey Price, and Erik Karlsson.
+But superstars need support, and the players who make these superstars look good are often undervalued.
+Let’s take a look at each team’s most undervalued player, those players who offer huge impact to their teams, but tend to be overlooked by national media and rival fans.

-Anaheim Ducks – Andrew Cogliano
+Anaheim Ducks – Rickard Rakell

-Not once in his ten year NHL career has Cogliano missed a game.

-The Iron Man’s value to the Ducks is apparent, as he’s been one of the finest penalty killers in the league.
-In the last five seasons, only Brad Marchand and Jonathan Toews have scored more shorthanded points than Cogliano and only Marchand has scored more goals.
-Paired with Ryan Kesler in the last couple of seasons, they form one of the best penalty killing units.
+In a team full of top-tier players, it is truly a shame that most look past the young, Swedish center Rickard Rakell.
+A former 2011 first round pick, he reached the NHL just one year after he was drafted.
+Since then, he’s performed better every year.

+Rakell’s peak was last year, though, when he scored 69 points in just 77 games.
+Additionally, Rakell is on an extremely team-friendly contract.
+Ducks fans have realized just how valuable Rakell is to their future; perhaps the rest of the league will soon follow suit.

-Arizona Coyotes – Oliver Ekman-Larsson
+Arizona Coyotes – Derek Stepan

-Ekman-Larsson’s production took a hit last season, but so did the Coyotes as a team.
-In the last three seasons, Ekman-Larsson has been the primary producer for the ‘Yotes.
-His 56 goals and 137 points lead the team by a wide margin and he posted back to back 20-goal seasons before this past year.

-The 2009 sixth overall pick is also great in his own end, despite what the numbers say.
-He is the perfect fit for the NHL today, as he can move the puck up the ice quickly, but once that is done, nobody can put it home.
-With the latest additions to the team, his numbers should rise.

-Ekman-Larsson has represented Sweden in the Olympics, the World Cup, and various World Championships and has performed remarkably well.
-A Norris vote in the future would not be out of the question for the 26-year-old.
+The Coyotes probably surprised some people when they traded a package that included the 2017 7th overall pick and a great defensive prospect to acquire Derek Stepan and Antti Raanta.
+But young GM John Chayka saw the value of Stepan, a player who has never scored fewer than forty points in eight NHL seasons, and has topped fifty each of his last five campaigns.

+Stepan fit right in in Arizona, collecting 56 points, one shy of his career high.
+He now looks poised to be a centerpiece of a young Arizona team that will be hoping to build on a strong second half last season.
+Stepan has three years left on a team-friendly $6.5 million contract, and should be a fixture in the desert for a long time.

-Boston Bruins – David Krejci
+Boston Bruins – Torey Krug

-This might seem like an odd choice considering Krejci has been in the league for so long.
-But a lot of the attention goes towards guys like Patrice Bergeron, Brad Marchand, Zdeno Chara or Tuukka Rask.
-Krejci’s value to the Bruins is undeniable, just look at the 2010 playoffs.

-The Bruins had a 3-0 series lead and Krejci took a hit from Mike Richards that broke his wrist, thus forcing a third line player into his second line center role and the Bruins dropped the series.
-During his career, the Bruins have made it to the Finals twice, and both times Krejci led the NHL in playoff goals and points.
-While he may be in Bergeron’s shadow, Krejci has been one of, if not the best second line center in the league.
-Had he stayed healthy, his career numbers would look much better.
+Torrey Krug has recorded 40 or more assists each of the last three seasons.
+That places him fifth amongst defensemen in that period.
+And yet, Erik Karlsson, Victor Hedman, Brent Burns, and to a lesser extent John Klingberg, are widely discussed NHL stars, while Torrey Krug is barely mentioned, even on the Bruins.

+Krug is small, and an offensive defenseman, but he still pulls his weight in the defensive zone.
+The team carries a Corsi For Percentage (CF%) of 54.9% while he’s on the ice, meaning that he helps his teammates control the play.
+Krug’s offensive skills and defensive responsibility make him a very valuable player in Boston.

-Buffalo Sabres – Ryan O’Reilly
+Buffalo Sabres – Evan Rodrigues

-O’Reilly has always been in the 50-60 point mark during his career.
-Well known for his all-around game, O’Reilly is the perfect center on any team.
-He wins key faceoffs and serves as a great penalty killer.
-He can be used in any situation and often doesn’t get the credit he deserves.

-While some may question his contract, Sabres teammate Jack Eichel mentioned during a podcast that O’Reilly was like their Bergeron and he was worth every dollar he gets.
-His contract does seem hefty, but once you realize what he brings to the Sabres squad, it doesn’t seem too bad.
+The Buffalo Sabres have had some difficult years in the recent past, but things seem to be looking up after GM Jason Botterill overhauled the roster this summer.
+One of the players who isn’t a newcomer but could play a pivotal roll in the upcoming season is Evan Rodrigues.

+Rodrigues is a fast skater who served in a critical bottom six role in 48 games last year, and he looks prepared to play a more consistent role in the upcoming season.
+Rodrigues was a rare bright spot for the Sabres last year, and will look to continue to establish himself as the team grows into its new identity.

 Calgary Flames – Mikael Backlund

 In the last couple of years, it would be hard to deny that Backlund has been flying under the radar.
-He’s put up back to back 20-goal seasons while maintaining a solid defensive game.
-Last season, he ranked 12th in shorthanded time on the ice and registered three shorthanded assists.
+He’s put up three straight 45-point seasons while maintaining a solid defensive game.
+Last season, he ranked third amongst all centers for shorthanded time-on-ice.

-Backlund is entering a contract year and should trend upward again this season.
-The Flames appear to have a dangerous squad armed with Johnny Gaudreau, Sean Monahan, Matthew Tkachuk and arguably one of the best blue lines in the league.
+This past February, the Flames committed to Backlund with a six year contract.
+He now stands firm as a part of their revamped forward core, which now includes Johnny Gaudreau, Matthew Tkachuk, Elias Lindholm, and James Neal.
+They will look to make Calgary a contender in the stacked Western conference.

 Carolina Hurricanes – Jaccob Slavin

 It is difficult to choose only one underrated player from the Hurricanes roster, as it seems like they have so many.
-One that stands out is Slavin, his impressive defensive game and puck moving skills were on display last season and he can skate with the best of them.
-He also ranked second in the NHL in takeaways.
+One that stands out is Slavin: his impressive defensive game and puck moving skills were on display last season and he can skate with the best of them.
+He also ranked first amongst defensemen in takeaways last season.

-Slavin was fifth in shorthanded time on the ice this season, cementing himself as a key defender for the organization.
+Slavin led the Hurricanes in shorthanded time-on-ice, cementing himself as a key defender for the organization.
 Drafted in the fourth round back in 2012, Slavin climbed up the ranks in an impressive prospect pool and earned a seven-year contract extension with an average annual value of $5.3 million.

 In a few seasons, people are going to understand how good Slavin really is.
 He isn’t known for his production, but as he continues to improve with the rest of the Hurricanes youngsters, it will rise.